University College London: Current Masters Student in Population Health

 Biography & Interests

-I am currently a graduate medical student at King’s College London.
-During the week I split my time between lectures and the library, clinical placements in hospitals and general practice and the athletics track.
-In 2016 I graduated from St John’s College, Oxford with a BA in Human Sciences.
+I am currently a postgraduate student at University College London.
+After completing three years of my medical degree at King’s College London, I am taking a year out to study for a Masters in Public Health before returning to Medicine in August 2020.
+During the week I split my time between lectures and the library as well as clinical placements in hospitals and general practice.
+In 2016, I graduated from St John’s College, Oxford with a BA in Human Sciences.
 I absolutely loved studying such a unique degree which took an interdisciplinary approach to the study of people through social science, human biology and scientific and statistical methods.
 During my time at Oxford I was President of the St John’s Junior Common Room and dipped in and out of a few sports, including rowing in the famous summer eights bumps races!

 Before university I spent much of my teenage years moving back and forth between Edinburgh, New York City and Washington, DC.
 Moving around definitely provided academic and personal challenges, but studying the International Baccalaureate led me to broaden my academic interests and I am very grateful for the experience and perspective I gained from this slightly unconventional upbringing.
 I have a keen interest in mental health which has only increased through my experiences as a peer supporter at KCL and welfare officer at Oxford.
 Health and well-being are of utmost importance for all of us and I am genuinely excited to start work as a doctor in a few years.